 Opportunities are conditions which exist that are potential in nature.
-They can be officials, local funds that might be taken advantage of, discoveries made by local coastal communities that could be used to enhance mangrove rehabilitation and management, etc.
+They can be taken advantage of to achieve a vision.
+Examples might include supportive local officials, local funds that might be taken advantage of, discoveries made by local coastal communities that could be used to enhance mangrove rehabilitation and management, etc.